Pinterest Pixel

 Radio Button in Excel

-For the radio icon itself, while we can’t change its inherent look, we can adjust its size to ensure it aligns properly with other sheet elements.
-Moreover, enhancing the label with concise and descriptive text helps users better understand what they’re selecting.
+For the radio icon itself, while we can’t change its original look, we can adjust its size to make it align properly with other sheet elements.
+Moreover, improving the label with descriptive text helps users better understand what they’re selecting.
 Labels should always reflect the choice they represent.

-To further customize, right-click on the radio button to rename it from the generic “Option Button #” to something more meaningful.
+To further customize, right-click on the radio button to rename it.

 Radio Button in Excel